BCDigSchol/policedata/_pages/interesting_discoveries.md

 show-title: true
 ---

 In the [police record book](https://findingaids.bc.edu/repositories/2/archival_objects/47581) there are a few categories that caught our attention.
+We believe that you might be interested in these too.

-We were interested because of two reasons:
+We were primarily interested because of two reasons:
 <br> <span style="margin-left: 20px;">
  a.
 Their unfamiliarity to contemporary readers.</span>
 <br> <span style="margin-left: 20px;"> b.
 Many contemporary readers would not consider these as "crime" today.</span>

-So we dug up a bit on a few of them:
+So we searched around and found these:

 | Offense | Description of Offense | Source |
 |---------|----------------------|--------|